 Even if you can’t recite the exact numbers off the top of your head, you probably know the general range of your credit score.
-(I’m in the mid-700s.)
-What’s scary is that one out of every five people has an error on at least one of their credit reports.
-That’s direct from the FTC.
+But what’s scary is that one out of every five consumers has an error on at least one of their credit reports, according to the FTC.
 Even worse, 5 percent of those errors “could lead to… paying more for products such as auto loans and insurance.”
-So you need to be checking your three credit reports for errors and be aware of where you stand.
-There was an error on one of my credit reports, and there might be an error on yours.
+So even if you’re confident in your credit profile, you need to be checking your three credit reports for errors.

 - Identity Guard: Best for people who want identity theft protection with a focus on credit monitoring.